posted July 25, 2022

-Reverse Seared Tomahawk Steak is one of the most perfectly cooked and delicious pieces of beef I’ve ever had the privilege of eating.
-Slow smoked, then seared for a perfectly pink and tender steak!
-I’ll teach you how to cook a tomahawk steak like a professional.
+Tomahawk Steak is one of the most delicious pieces of beef you’ll ever have the privilege of eating.
+Using a reverse sear method, it’s slow smoked and then seared for a perfectly pink and tender steak.

 What is a Tomahawk Steak?